 The Mustang Bullitt stole the hearts of America in 1968 by playing a crucial role in the film “Bullitt” by Director Peter Yates.
 This was driven by Steve McQueen and piloted this 68’ Fastback in one of the most famous car chase scenes in film history.
 This started a very important lineage for the Mustang family.

-3 colors were offered with this version which were Black, True Blue, and Dark Highland Green paint.
+3 colors were offered with the 2001 Mustang Bullitt which was Black, True Blue, and Dark Highland Green paint.
 It came equipped with 265 HP and was tighter and swifter than the standard GT.
 The torque came out to 305 and had a compression ratio of 9.4:1.
 It came in a 5-speed manual transmission with a final drive ratio of 3.27:1.
-Here are some key upgrades to the vehicle that made it one of a kind:

 The Mustang Bullitt has spanned many generations because of the simplistic details which create a clean as well as aggressive look.
 This is a look that can stand the test of time and are sure we will continue to see more variations of this package in the future.
 Shop our many Bullitt parts below!